Mental health support

 Leeds Mental Wellbeing Service provides support and psychological therapies for common mental health problems, such as stress, anxiety, low moods and depression.
-The service can offer workshops, a range of online support options, face-to-face sessions and group classes such as Stress Control Classes.
+The service can offer workshops, a range of online courses, one-to one support, group sessions and group classes such as Stress Control Classes.
 If you are over 17 years of age, registered with a Leeds GP, you can self-refer on the service website.
 A number of questions will pop-up – these are to make sure you are being directed to the right service.
 You don’t need to see your GP to access this service although your GP will be updated about your treatment.
 This service is not appropriate for people who are already receiving treatment from another mental health service or who have a severe or long-term mental health problem.
 Call 0113 843 4388 (local-rate charges).

 Linking Leeds is the social prescribing service for people in Leeds.
 It can help you to connect with a range of non-medical services and activities in your local area which can support your health and wellbeing.
 Your local service could help you, for example, get support to improve your physical health, find employment or volunteering opportunities, tackle money or housing issues or access befriending schemes and peer support.
 Your GP may refer you Linking Leeds or you can refer yourself.

 Leeds Recovery College offers free educational courses that focus on keeping people in Leeds mentally and physically well.
 The aim of the courses is to help people learn more about mental health, work out what keeps them and others well, and find ways to enjoy life more.
 Courses are open to anyone from across the city who would like to better look after their own wellbeing.
 Referral is not necessary and people can enrol themeselves on courses.
 You can find out more about the college, their courses and how to enrol on the website or by contacting them: call 0113 855 5127 or email firstname.lastname@example.org.